 What Does Turnips Taste Like when it Mashed?

 Basically, the Indian salgam (turnip) has an unsweetened flavor.
 The taste in turnip has been known for centuries in Britain, where it has traditionally been used as meat to provide protection against parasites.
-The taste of mashed potato and mashed turnips are equally the same.
+The taste of mashed potato and mashed turnips is equally the same.

 The turnip is one of the most appealing and nutritious vegetables that you can eat on a daily basis.
 It is grown mainly in Asia, where its flavor is used for various purposes, such as in soups, stews, and even as vegetables in their own right.